nwgreenl/nwgreenl.github.io/cool.md

-# Things I found cool and/or helpful
+# Random things that I found cool

-_...maybe you will too 🎉_
+_Maybe you will too 🎉_

 ---